 The Bureau of Labor Statistics calculates the number of employed individuals using a survey of households.
 The measure does not include persons under 16 years of age, inmates of institutions (e.g., penal and mental facilities, homes for the aged), and those on active duty in the Armed Forces.
 While the BLS has come under a lot of criticism for its methods, this is still one of the most complete measures of the number of people working in the country.

 The employment level is one of the best measures of the current health of the economy.
 Generally, when employment falls for 4 or 5 months straight, one can expect to see recessionary times and a loosening of monetary policy.
-The employment levels have been relatively stable throughout the year, once again suggesting a stagnant economy.
+March employment numbers spiked by about 178,000 jobs; however, the BLS statistics have been somewhat wonky for the last few years, and the BLS adjusted January and February jobs downward by 7,000 jobs.
+We don’t expect the large jump in March to be the start of a trend and still foresee a fairly stagnant employment market for 2026.

 New Privately-Owned Housing Units Started: Total Units (HOUST)